trilogy-group/Kayako-Enhancer-Chrome-Extension/README.md

 # Kayako Resizer Chrome Extension

 The Kayako Resizer is a browser extension designed to enhance the agent experience in Kayako by allowing for dynamic and persistent resizing of the text editors.
-It is not an official subproduct from Kayako, but a way Central Support used to take control of our workspace by adjusting the main editor's height and the side conversation panel's dimensions to fit our workflow.
+Take control of your workspace by adjusting the main editor's height and the side conversation panel's dimensions to fit your workflow.

 ## Features

-This extension provides two convenient ways to resize the Kayako editors:
+This extension provides several ways to customize your Kayako experience:

+1.  **Editor Resizing**:
-1.  **Popup Controls**:
+    * **Popup Controls**:
-    * Click the extension icon in your browser toolbar to open a control panel.
+        - Click the extension icon to open the control panel
-    * **Main Editor**: Set specific `min-height` and `max-height` values in pixels.
-    * **Side Conversation Editor**: Independently control the `min-width`, `min-height`, and `max-height`.
-    * Your settings are saved automatically and will persist across browser sessions.

-2.  **Drag-to-Resize (Interactive Mode)**:
+        - Set specific dimensions for Main Editor and Side Conversation Editor
+    * **Drag-to-Resize**:
-    * **Main Editor (Height)**: Simply hover your mouse over the top edge of the main text editor.
-When the cursor changes to a resize icon (`row-resize`), click and drag vertically to adjust its height.
+        - Main Editor: Hover over the top edge and drag to adjust height
-    * **Side Conversation Panel (Width)**: Hover over the left edge of the open side conversation panel.
-When the cursor changes to a resize icon (`col-resize`), click and drag horizontally to adjust its width.
+        - Side Panel: Hover over the left edge and drag to adjust width
-    * The dimensions are automatically saved upon releasing the mouse, updating the values in the popup.
+    * All size settings are saved automatically

+2.  **Timeline Customization**:
+    * Toggle visibility of different timeline elements:
+        - **Events**: Show/hide system events
+        - **Internal Notes**: Toggle internal notes
+        - **Date Separators**: Show/hide date dividers
+    * Note: Hiding many elements may affect infinite scroll.
+If content doesn't load, try showing elements, scrolling to load more, then re-hiding.

 ## How to Use